 Usually it’s desired to check Python type annotations for an entire project.
 However, when introducing type checking to a large Python project, it can be beneficial to introduce type checking gradually, to avoid massive refactoring all at once.
 You will almost certainly find old code bugs due to type checking that will require refactoring, which introduces risk.
 Mitigate this risk by introducing type checking gradually.

 MyPy is a strongly recommended type checker, though others exist.
-We typically use a per-project .mypy.ini to configure MyPy default behavior.
+Use pyproject.toml to configure MyPy default behavior.
 To tell MyPy to only check certain files, use the MyPy –follow-imports= option like:

 mypy --follow-imports=skip myproj/foo.py myproj/bar.py